 In analytical chemistry, it is important to work as accurately and precisely as possible.
 Therefore, almost all analytical, volumetric glassware shows the error that is made when using the glassware, such that you can calculate the size of the error in the experiment.
 An example is given in the picture below, which shows a close-up of a 100 mL volumetric flask.
 The error that you make when using this flask is ±0.1 mL.
-In the remainder of this section, we will learn what this actually means and how it influences a final experimental result.

 Question: is this a random or systematic error?